Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation

 \subsection{Efficiency Evaluation}

-In this section, we conduct experiments to evaluate the efficiency of the student models distilled with our Tiny-NewsRec approach.
+In this subsection, we conduct experiments to evaluate the efficiency of the student models distilled with our Tiny-NewsRec.
 As in news recommendation, encoding news with the PLM-based news encoder is the main computational overhead, we measure the inference speed of the model in terms of the number of news that can be encoded per second with a single GPU.
-The test results and the number of parameters of the 1-layer, 2-layer, and 4-layer student models and the 12-layer teacher model PLM-NR-12 (DP) are shown in Fig.\ref{fig.speed}.
-The results show that our Tiny-NewsRec method can reduce the model size by 50\%-70\% and increase the inference speed by 2-8 times while achieving comparable or even better performance.
+We also measure the model size by the number of parameters.
+The evaluation results of the 1-layer, 2-layer, and 4-layer student models and the 12-layer teacher model are shown in Fig.~\ref{fig.speed}.
+The results show that our Tiny-NewsRec can reduce the model size by 50\%-70\% and increase the inference speed by 2-8 times while achieving better performance.
 These results verify that our approach can improve the effectiveness and efficiency of the PLM-based news recommendation model at the same time.
 It is noted that the student model distilled with other knowledge distillation methods (e.g., TinyBERT and NewsBERT) can achieve the same inference speed as Tiny-NewsRec since the structure of the final student model is the same.
 However, our Tiny-NewsRec can get much better performance as shown in Table~\ref{result} and~\ref{further}.